doctorfree/nvim-lazyman/README.md

 - `lazyman` command to easily install, initialize, manage, and explore multiple Neovim configurations
 - support for Lazy, Packer, and vim-plug plugin managers
-- automated installation of dependencies, tools, language servers, and Neovim nightly
+- automated installation of dependencies, tools, language servers, and Neovim 0.9
 - richly configured `nvim-Lazyman` Neovim configuration
 - interactive menu interface for ease of management
 - vimdoc help for `nvim-Lazyman` with `:h nvim-Lazyman`